Accumulated depreciation: what it is and how to calculate

 Units of production method

-Instead of time, this method bases depreciation on usage.
-It's ideal for manufacturing equipment or machinery where wear and tear is directly related to how much it's used.
+The units of production method bases depreciation on usage rather than time.
 You calculate depreciation based on the number of units produced or hours operated.

 Why understanding accumulated depreciation matters for a business

-• Tax savings: depreciation reduces your taxable income, lowering your tax bill and keeping more cash in your business
+- Reduce your tax bill: Depreciation lowers your taxable income, keeping more cash in your business

 Simplify your accounting with Xero

-With Xero, you can streamline these tasks so you spend less time on admin and more time running your business.
-You can create detailed depreciation schedules for a clear view of your fixed asset values and more accurate financial reporting.
+With Xero, you can create detailed depreciation schedules for a clear view of your fixed asset values.
+This means more accurate financial reporting and a clearer view of what your assets are worth.

 FAQs on accumulated depreciation